FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_IPv6_Demo/IPv6_Multi_WinSim_demo/ReadMe.md

 "Hardware Setup" and "Software Setup" : http://www.FreeRTOS.org/FreeRTOS-Plus/FreeRTOS_Plus_TCP/examples_FreeRTOS_simulator.html

-Additionally in FreeRTOSConfig.h, we also need to set configECHO_SERVER_ADDR_STRING as an IPv6 Server IP address for IPv6 validation, it can be updated to IPv4 address for IPv4 validaitons. configECHO_SERVER_PORT also needs to be setup for the Server port number.
+Additionally in FreeRTOSConfig.h, we also need to set :
+1. `configECHO_SERVER_ADDR_STRING` as an IPv6 Server IP address for IPv6
+    validation, it can be updated to IPv4 address for IPv4 validaitons.
+2. `configECHO_SERVER_PORT` Needs to be setup for the Server port number.

 ## Selecting the Examples to Run